Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

-In logic solving, such as for Boolean Satisfiability, Satisfiability Modulo Theories, and Quantified Boolean Formulas solving, a standard algorithm is Conflict-Driven Clause Learning (CDCL).
-CDCL is a backtracking search algorithm that resolves conflicts with resolution steps.
-In this algorithm, one must repeatedly branch, i.e., pick an unassigned variable and a polarity (value) to assign to this variable.
-Some authors have proposed representing logical formulas as graphs and using GNN to select the best next variable.
-Namely, \citet{Lederman2018} propose to model quantified boolean formulas as bipartite graphs and taught a graph neural network to branch using REINFORCE, a simple reinforcement learning algorithm. \citet{Kur+2020} model propositional Boolean formulas as bipartite graphs and train a graph neural network to branch with $Q$-learning, a valued-based reinforcement learning algorithm. \citet{Vaezipoor2020} represent propositional Boolean formulas as bipartite graphs and trains a GNN to branch with evolution strategies, but in a Davis–Putnam–Logemann–Loveland solver for \#SAT, the counting analogue of SAT.
-Besides, \citet{Sel+2019a} proposed to use the end-to-end NeuroSAT architecture \cite{Sel+2019} inside existing SAT solver, e.g., MiniSat, Glucose, and Z3, to inform variable branching decisions.
+In logic solving, such as for Boolean Satisfiability, Satisfiability Modulo Theories, and Quantified Boolean formulae, replacing human-designed decision rules by trained GNN models has also brought improvements, although the wider variety of algorithms and competing approaches make the impact less recognizable than in integer programming so far.
+Nonetheless, the analogies are strong enough for advances in one field to extend to the other.
+In particular, the role of branch-and-bound as core algorithm is instead taken by Conflict-Driven Clause Learning (CDCL), a backtracking search algorithm that resolves conflicts with resolution steps.
+Analogously to branch-and-bound in integer programming, in this algorithm one must repeatedly ``branch'', which in this case involves picking both an unassigned variable and a polarity (value) to assign to this variable.

-In constraint programming, optimal solutions are found using backtracking search algorithms, such as branch and bound, iterative limited discrepancy search, and restart based search that work by repeatedly selecting variables and corresponding value assignments, similarly to logic solvers.
-Value selection has, in particular, a significant impact on the quality of the search.
-In the case of constrained satisfaction or optimization programs that can be formulated as Markov decision processes on graph states, such as the TSP with time windows, \citet{cappart2020combining} propose to train a GNN to learn a good policy or action-value function for the Markov decision process using reinforcement learning.
-They the resulting model is used to drive value-selection in a CP solver's backtracking search algorithms.
+In this context, some authors have proposed representing logical formulae as graphs and using a GNN to select the best next variable, the analog of a branching step.
+Namely, \citet{Lederman2018} model quantified boolean formulae as bipartite graphs and teach a GNN to branch using REINFORCE.
+Although the reinforcement learning algorithm used is very simple, they achieve substantial improvements in number of formulae solved within a given time limit compared to VSIDS, the standard branching heuristic.
+Two other works apply similar ideas to related problems. \citet{Kur+2020} model propositional Boolean formulae as bipartite graphs and train a GNN to branch with $Q$-learning.
+Although the problem is different, they similarly show that the learned heuristic can improve on VSIDS, namely in the number of iterations needed to solve a given problem.
+Moreover, \citet{Vaezipoor2020} represent propositional Boolean formulae as bipartite graphs and train a GNN to branch with evolution strategies, but on a Davis–Putnam–Logemann–Loveland solver for \#SAT, the counting analog of SAT.
+They show that this yields improvements in solving time compared to SharpSAT, a state-of-the-art exact method.